top of page

 Key Stage 4

-All pupils in Senior School are entered for the CCEA GCSE Religious Studies examination.
-Pupils undertake a two year course of study of the following papers:
+All students in Senior School are entered for the CCEA GCSE Religious Studies examination.
+Students undertake a two year course of study of the following papers (each worth 50% of the overall GCSE):

-• Unit 5: Christianity through a Study of Mark’s Gospel
+• Unit 4: Christianity through a Study of Matthew’s Gospel

 • Unit 6: An Introduction to Christian Ethics